 The August 14, 1943 Billboard reported that the 4 Kings Of Jive were now just the 4 Kings.
 This was possibly because they had switched from the Jolly Joyce Agency to the Eddie Suez Agency, which handled "cocktail units" (combos) and small bands.
 They opened at Dick McClain's Alpine Music Bar, in Philadelphia, that same week.
 However, just a month later, the September 11 Billboard has the 4 Kings Of Jive at the Pelican, in Bethlehem, Pennsylvania.
 It's possible that the reversion to the older name may have been because a press release had been sent out earlier.
 In October, the 4 Kings went into Frank Palumbo's, in Philadelphia.

 Billboard reported, on November 13, 1943, that Baggie Hardiman had "revived" the 4 Kings And A Queen at The Cove in Philadelphia.
 Virginia Wooden, the "original" Queen (Margaretta Winston being long forgotten), had returned.
 Also, pianist/vocalist Billy Austin had joined.
-(I don't know if this is the same Billy Austin who wrote "Is You Is Or Is You Ain't My Baby," or who had the Billy Austin Trio in 1949, or who recorded for Apollo.)
+(This is the same Billy Austin who wrote "Is You Is Or Is You Ain't My Baby" (along with Louis Jordan) and who had the Billy Austin Trio in 1949, but I don't know if he's the one who recorded for Apollo.)
 It also mentioned that the group had had some radio programs on the Mutual Network.
 It looks like they started at The Cove as the 4 Kings Of Jive, then became the 4 Kings, and finally the 4 Kings And A Queen.

 [Note that there were many radio broadcasts by groups with the same names as the ones Baggie's groups had been using up to this point.
 I have no way of knowing which, if any, are Baggie's aggregations.]